Des O'Connor

-He was a long-time TV chat-show host, beginning with The Des O'Connor Show in 1963, which ran for ten years.
-He also presented several U.K. television game shows, including Take Your Pick! from 1992 to 1999, and the long-running Channel 4 game show Countdown for two years between 2007 and 2008.
+He was a long-time TV chat-show host, beginning with The Des O'Connor Show in 1963, which ran for ten years as well as the lunchtime chat show Today with Des and Mel from 2002 to 2006 with Melanie Sykes.
+He also presented several UK television game shows, including Take Your Pick! from 1992 to 1999, and the long-running Channel 4 game show Countdown for two years between 2007 and 2008.

 O'Connor recorded 36 albums and had four top-ten UK singles, including a number-one hit with "I Pretend", with global sales of more than sixteen million records.
 Well known for his friendship with comedians Morecambe and Wise, his singing ability was often light-heartedly mocked on their show, with O'Connor taking part in the sketches.

 Early life

 Desmond Bernard O'Connor was born on 12 January 1932 in Stepney, East London, to Maude (née Bassett), a cleaner, and Harry O'Connor, a dustman.
-His father was of Irish Catholic descent and his mother was Jewish, and he joked that he was the first O’Connor to have a bar mitzvah.
+His father was of Irish Catholic descent and his mother was Jewish, and he joked that he was the first O'Connor to have a bar mitzvah.

 In his childhood, he had rickets and was later badly injured in a hit-and-run car accident which meant he had to be in an iron lung for six months.
-He had a brother, William, and a sister, Patricia, one year his junior.
-He was evacuated to Northampton during the Second World War, where he worked in a shoe factory and was a schoolboy and reserves player with Northampton Town.
+He had a brother and a sister.
+He was evacuated to Northampton during the Second World War, where he worked in a shoe factory and was a schoolboy and reserves football player with Northampton Town.

-After completing his national service in the Royal Air Force, he worked as a Redcoat at Butlin's holiday camp in Filey, where he met his first wife Phyllis, and as a shoe salesman at Church's in Northampton, and for United Counties, both on the road and in the office, before entering show business.
-Prior to his break on television, his first fully professional stage appearance in variety, was in a Newcastle theatre.
-Later, while he was in Leeds, he invited the Welsh singer Shirley Bassey out on two dates.
+After completing his national service in the Royal Air Force, he worked as a Redcoat at Butlin's holiday camp in Filey, where he met his first wife Phyllis, and as a shoe salesman at Church's in Northampton, and for the bus company United Counties, both on the road and in the office, before entering show business.
+Prior to his break on television, his first fully professional stage appearance in variety was in a Newcastle theatre.
+Later, while in Leeds, he invited the Welsh singer Shirley Bassey out on two dates.
 In 1958, when Buddy Holly toured the UK, O'Connor was the show's compère for which he was paid £100 per week.

 In 1950 and 1952, he collaborated in songwriting with British singer Sam Browne and Australian pianist and composer Ray Hartley.
 The team produced hit songs "Let's Do It Again", "Start Singing A Song", "Yes!
 Yes!
 Yes!
 (I Like Good Old Melody)" and "Why Do I Love You?".
 O'Connor and Hartley also created the hit song "My Baby Told Me She Loves Me".